Absence of positive eigenvalues of magnetic Schr\"odinger operators: Introduction and description of main results

 \subsection{Essential spectrum}

 In Section \ref{sec-ess} we establish new sufficient conditions on $B$ under which

-Roughly speaking we require that $B(x)\to 0$, in a mild way, as $|x|\to \infty$ along only one path connecting to infinity, see Theorem \ref{thm-ess-free magnetic} and Definition \ref{def-vanishing somewhere} for details.
-As a consequence of this result we show that under the assumptions stated in section \ref{ssec-ass} we have $\sigma_{\text{ess}}((P-A)^2)=[0,\infty)$ , cf.~Corollary \ref{cor-ess-free magnetic}.
+Roughly speaking we require that $B(x)\to 0$ not uniformly, but only along a certain path connecting to infinity, see Theorem \ref{thm-ess-free magnetic} and Definition \ref{def-vanishing somewhere} for details.
+For example, in $\R^2$ it suffices that $B(x)\to 0$ in a sector of positive opening angle.
+As a consequence of this result we show that under the assumptions stated in Section \ref{ssec-ass} we have $\sigma_{\text{ess}}((P-A)^2)=[0,\infty)$ , cf.~Corollary \ref{cor-ess-free magnetic}.
 We also show that if the potential $V$ is form small and vanishes at infinity w.r.t~$(P-A)^2$, then $\sigma_{\text{ess}}((P-A)^2+V) = \sigma_{\text{ess}}((P-A)^2) $, see Theorem \ref{thm-ess-V vanishing}.
 For this one usually assumes that $V$ is \emph{relative form compact} w.r.t.~$(P-A)^2$ which is a considerably stronger assumption, excluding, for example, Hardy--type singularities.
-Our result proves invariance of the essential spectrum under a conditions which includes all physically relevant examples, even exotic one with strong singularities or oscillations.
+Our result proves invariance of the essential spectrum under a conditions which includes all physically relevant examples, even exotic onest with strong singularities or oscillations.